Mary Catherine Bateson: Personal life and death

-Death

-Bateson died on January 2, 2021, at a hospice near her home in Lebanon, New Hampshire, aged 81.
+Bateson died on January 2, 2021, at a hospice near her home in Hancock, New Hampshire, aged 81.
 She had suffered from brain damage from a fall a few months earlier.

+Works

 Style

-Bateson considered herself an “activist for peace and justice” and stressed the importance in the years of “unanticipated longevity” of continuing to be willing to learn.

-At the beginning of her career, she was a linguist and studied Arabic poetry.
-Then, she shifted her focus from a professional interest in human patterns of communication to highly-formalistic studies, which started her career as an anthropologist.
-Changing focus in topics, Bateson began to use her own life experience to write.
 Bateson used her own experience as a woman, daughter, mother, scholar, and anthropologist, who went through many different situations, as a guide for her writings.
 Bateson liked to keep her readers engaged by having them question her ideology and entertain the readings own provoking thoughts with questions.
 She wrote in a similar style to journaling and often used personal examples or quotes for ideas and observations.
 She also used cross-cultural experiences of other individuals incorporated into her writings.